wballard/VariableSky/api.markdown

   sampleArray = snapshot;
   console.log(sampleArray);
 });
-sampleLink.on("mutate", function(err, mutator){
+sampleLink.on("splice", function(err, mutator){
-  //here is the fun part
+  //here is the fun part, this applies the changes into the array mutator(sampleArray);
-  mutator(sampleArray);
   console.log(sampleArray);
 });